-Citigroup Inc. (C), whose shareholders rejected Chief Executive Officer Vikram Pandit’s compensation plan in April, is committed to resolving the pay dispute and the board will make a decision by the end of the year, he said.
+Citigroup Inc. (C:US), whose shareholders rejected Chief Executive Officer Vikram Pandit’s compensation plan in April, is committed to resolving the pay dispute and the board will make a decision by the end of the year, he said.

 Directors are still consulting with shareholders of the New York-based lender about potential changes, Pandit said today in an interview with Bloomberg Television in St. Petersburg, Russia.
 The advisory vote last April was non-binding.

 Investors rebelled after the board awarded Pandit about $15 million for 2011 along with a retention plan that could be worth about $40 million.
 Pandit’s compensation has provided the least shareholder value over the past three years, according to a comparison of financial CEO incentive pay against stock returns, Bloomberg has reported.